 A venogram is done in a hospital x-ray department.

 You will lie on an x-ray table.
-If the table will be moved during the procedure, you will be secured with safety straps.
+Depending on the body part being examined (e.g., the legs), the table may be situated to a standing position.
+If the table is repositioned during the procedure, you will be secured with safety straps.

 The physician will insert a needle or catheter into a vein to inject the contrast agent.
 Where that needle is placed depends upon the area of your body where the veins are being evaluated.
 As the contrast material flows through the veins being examined, several x-rays are taken.
 You may be moved into different positions so that the x-rays can take pictures of your veins at different angles.